EwenBurban/SeqRepeatPuller/README.md

 - `TE_bed`: BED file listing repeated elements of interest.
 - `genome_ref`: Genome sequence of interest.

+The resulting file is presented below at "Resulting files" section

 Fill a `config.yaml` file with the information:
 ```
 TE_refseq: path/to/your/file